Titanic (1997 film): 3D conversion

 Rolling Stone film critic Peter Travers rated the reissue 3 1/2 stars out of 4, explaining he found it "pretty damn dazzling".
 He said, "The 3D intensifies Titanic.
 You are there.
 Caught up like never before in an intimate epic that earns its place in the movie time capsule."
 Writing for Entertainment Weekly, Owen Gleiberman gave the film an A grade.
 He wrote, "For once, the visuals in a 3-D movie don't look darkened or distracting.
 They look sensationally crisp and alive."
 Richard Corliss of Time, who was very critical in 1997, remained in the same mood: "I had pretty much the same reaction: fitfully awed, mostly water-logged."
 In regards to the 3D effects, he noted the "careful conversion to 3D lends volume and impact to certain moments ... [but] in separating the foreground and background of each scene, the converters have carved the visual field into discrete, not organic, levels."
 Ann Hornaday for The Washington Post found herself asking "whether the film's twin values of humanism and spectacle are enhanced by Cameron's 3-D conversion, and the answer to that is: They aren't."
-She further added that the "3-D conversion creates distance where there should be intimacy, not to mention odd moments in framing and composition."
+She added that the "3-D conversion creates distance where there should be intimacy, not to mention odd moments in framing and composition."

-The film grossed an estimated $4.7 million on the first day of its re-release in North America (including midnight preview showings) and went on to make $17.3 million over the weekend, finishing in third place.
+The film grossed an estimated $4.7 million on the first day of its re-release in North America (including midnight preview showings) and went on to make $17.3 million over the weekend, finishing in third place behind The Hunger Games and American Reunion.
 Outside North America it earned $35.2 million, finishing second, and it improved on its performance the following weekend by topping the box office with $98.9 million.
 China has proven to be its most successful territory, where it earned $11.6 million on its opening day, going on to earn a record-breaking $67 million in its opening week and taking more money in the process than it did in the entirety of its original theatrical run.

-The reissue ultimately earned $343.4 million worldwide, with $145 million coming from China and $57.8 million from Canada and the United States.
+The reissue earned $343.4 million worldwide, with $145 million coming from China and $57.8 million from Canada and the United States.
 With a worldwide box office of nearly $350 million, the 3D re-release of Titanic remains the highest grossing re-released film of all time, ahead of The Lion King, Star Wars, and Avatar.

-The 3D conversion of the film was also released in the 4DX format in selected international territories, which allows the audience to experience the film's environment using motion, wind, fog, lighting and scent-based special effects.
+The 3D conversion of the film was also released in the 4DX format in selected international territories, which allows the audience to experience the film's environment using motion, wind, fog, lighting, and scent-based special effects.